 Your organisation must provide the service user with the ability to logout from the application, online service, or session following an initial authentication by RealMe service, and this must close the user’s session.
-This should be in the top right hand header to ensure a consistent user experience.
+The log out button should be in the top right hand corner of the header to ensure a consistent user experience.

-The label should ideally display “logout”, in order to provide consistency for customers.
+The button should ideally display “Log out”, in order to provide consistency for customers.
 In some instances, an alternate form such as log out or sign-out may be used, where this is embedded in the underlying application software.